 CAREER SERVICES AND OPPORTUNITIES

 Almost all majors at NDNU culminate in capstone courses that give students the opportunity to integrate and demonstrate knowledge and skills acquired during their study in the major.
 The courses generally involve student projects, papers, or presentations.
-Student work in these courses ranges from creating a live performance, to starting a community organization, to writing a research paper, to drawing up a business plan for a start-up.
+Student work in these courses ranges from creating a live performance or starting a community organization to writing a research paper or drawing up a business plan for a start-up.

 As a smaller, private university, the NDNU Office of Admissions advises and reviews each applicant individually.
-Admissions decisions are based on evaluating an applicant’s entire file.
-The most important considerations include the academic courses that applicants have taken and their grades in those courses, activities and leadership experiences, an applicant’s ability to balance work and academics, and the essay.
+Admissions decisions are based on an evaluation of applicant’s entire file.
+The most important considerations include the academic courses that applicants have taken, activities and leadership experiences, an applicant’s ability to balance work and academics, and the essay.
 Test scores are used only to validate grades, courses, and experiences.

-Campus tours and opportunities to shadow a current student are available and give applicants and their families another avenue to explore NDNU and meet representatives of the Office of Admissions.
+Campus tours and opportunities to shadow a current student are available, giving applicants and their families another avenue to explore NDNU and meet representatives of the Office of Admissions.